Police

 • Total property damage is $1,000 or more.

-If there are no injuries, or property damage is less than $1,000, the dispatcher may have you come to the station to complete your report.
-Make sure you have to your registration papers, drivers license, and proof of insurance for your vehicle.
+Minor Accidents: If there are no injuries, or property damage is less than $1,000, the dispatcher may have you come to the station to complete your report.
+Make sure you have to your registration, drivers license, and proof of insurance for your vehicle.

 You can get a copy of a report at the Merriam Police Department.
 Individual reports are usually accessible within 5 to 7 business days from the date of issue.
 To retrieve a copy of your report, you will be asked to provide the following: